 Here are some of the most useful pieces of equipment to help you with your pregnancy or postnatal home program.
 Your program is specific to you and your particular needs and will be given to you during your session with Maternity Physio.
 This equipment may not be appropriate for you and everyone is different.
 It may make your condition worse by using the wrong piece of equipment so only purchase what has been recommended for you by Maternity Physio or appropriate health practitioner.
 This list is by no means definitive, just what I found I was recommending for clients to find themselves.
 You are welcome to click on them or shop around for alternatives.

-Pelvic Support Belt After your physiotherapy assessment, a pelvic support belt may be recommended.
-Usually, only effective when your pelvis is in the right alignment (from manual therapy and self-adjustment techniques) first.
+After your physiotherapy assessment, a pregnancy support pelvic belt or sacroiliac belt may be recommended.
+They can provide compression to sensitive pelvic joints in pregnancy and postnatal.
+They can also make standing and walking more comfortable.
 Only to be worn for standing and walking.
 Loosen or take off when sitting.

-65cm Birthing/gym ball Your new best friend, especially during the last few months of pregnancy.
-Its great to sit on instead of slouching on the sofa- good for pelvic and back pain, uses your core muscles and may help to achieve an optimum head down delivery position for baby .
-There are also lots of exercise you can do with it- given to you during your session, under the guidance of your physio
+Your new best friend, especially during the last few months of pregnancy.
+Its great to sit on. instead of slouching on the sofa- good for pelvic pain and back pain.
+Uses your core muscles and may help to achieve an optimum head down delivery position for baby .
+There are also lots of exercises you can do with it- given to you during your session, under the guidance of your physio

 This little machine is designed to give your pelvic floor an extra boost whilst doing your regular pelvic floor exercises.
 The stimulation causes the pelvic floor to contract strongly thus helping to build strength each time.
 Good for particularly weak pelvic floors and prolapse.
 You will need to have your assessment first to see if this treatment is useful for you.